[I tried printing] The charm of Hahnemuhle FineArt Pearl

 What is fine art paper?

-Fine art paper is one type of paper whose ``quality as paper'' has dramatically improved due to improvements in inkjet printing technology.
+Fine art paper is one of the papers that has made great strides in "paper quality" thanks to improvements in inkjet printing technology.

-As it became possible to reproduce digital images with the same high definition and quality as traditional silver halide photography, the possibilities of this technology were immediately considered in the photography and art industries.
+The fact that it was now possible to reproduce digital images with the same level of detail and quality as conventional silver halide photography immediately led to its potential being explored within the photography and art industries.

-A major feature of fine art paper is that it has both ``preservability'' and ``texture.''
+The main feature of fine art paper is that it combines "durability" and "texture."

-Raw materials include cotton, wood, and bamboo, but PHOTOPRI uses cotton-based fine art paper.
+The raw materials used include cotton, wood, and bamboo, but PHOTOPRI uses cotton-based fine art paper.

-Cotton-based fine art paper is made from lignin (a component that makes up 20 to 30% of wood.
-Paper derived from wood naturally contains lignin, so it deteriorates over time.
-By the way, books change color because of lignin.
-(Due to a chemical reaction between ultraviolet rays and lignin), it can be stored for a long time.
+Cotton-based fine art paper does not contain lignin (a component that makes up 20-30% of wood.
+Paper derived from wood naturally contains lignin and will deteriorate over time.
+Incidentally, the discoloration of books is the result of a chemical reaction between ultraviolet light and lignin), making it possible to preserve the paper for long periods of time.

-There are many fine art paper suppliers, such as Hahnemuhle (Germany), PICTORICO (Japan), and Canson (France), and there is a wide variety of paper types.
+There are many fine art paper suppliers, such as Hahnemuhle (Germany), PICTORICO (Japan), and Canson (France), and as a result, there is a wide variety of paper types.

-In terms of future possibilities, the fine art paper that has evolved in Europe is expected to further evolve, and at the same time, new fine art papers may be born from Asia.
+In terms of future possibilities, while fine art papers that have evolved in Europe are expected to continue to evolve, it is possible that new fine art papers will also be born in Asia.

 - [Hahnemuhle] Photo Rag <Go to product page>